iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 What's more, a lot of the lemmas we'll use are $L^1$ versions of well-known results for Gaussians.
 Although their equivalence seems to be common knowledge among mathematicians, I don't know about any reference that does things this way.
-So, as a bonus, now I'll have where to link people towards whenever I want to talk about Markov kernel-invariance.
+So, as a bonus, now I have a place to link people to whenever I want to talk about Markov kernel-invariance.
 Oh well, it seems I'm putting the cart before the horse in here.
 Time to start out.